 What to do if you feel you have been sexually harassed?

-This process can often be daunting, so accessing support from the University of Adelaide Counselling Support or Student Care can be a good first step.
-They can assist you to make a report to the University, or to have a confidential discussion about this process.
+This process can often be daunting, so accessing support can be a good first step.
+Students can contact Counselling Support or Student Care for assistance in making a report to the University, or to have a confidential discussion about this process.

 What is sexual assault?